zendesk/demo_apps/Bestpractices.md

 * Use bootstrap elements instead of defining your own styles in `app.css`.

 * Make sure the helpers you are calling is properly supported.
 At the time this document is created, Zendesk Apps Framework supports `jQuery 1.7`, `Underscore 1.3.3` and `Handlebars 1.0.0 beta 5`.

-* Do not try to create your own Handlebarsjs helper, it is not possible at this stage.

 * Use jQuery style selector for DOM Traversal and Manipulation.